 The base of the weight of the House Price Index are the entries in the Austrian Land Registry.
 The sum of transaction prices for each region is the base for the weighting in the overall index.

 The index is calculated on the Laspeyres formula which creates a chain linked Laspeyres index.
-The base year is currently 2015 and the weighting is adapted annually.
+Weighting is adapted annually.
 So it is possible to update the index by including regions and property types with increasing market significance.